Nonprofits Driving Gun Control Movement

 It’s going to take the work of individuals and groups with experience in tapping grassroots support to influence legislation.
 It’s going to involve nonprofits of all types.
 This means 501(c)(3)s like the well-known Brady Campaign to Prevent Gun Violence and AFJ member States United to Prevent Gun Violence.

-It will also depend on action from 501(c)(4)s who can engage in unlimited lobbying like MomsRising – for whom gun control wasn’t a core issue but now is because of member concerns – the Coalition to Stop Gun Violence, and Mayors to Stop Illegal Guns.
+It will also depend on action from 501(c)(4)s who can engage in unlimited lobbying like MomsRising – for whom gun control wasn’t a core issue but now is because of member concerns.
+And of course, groups on the forefront of this battle like the Coalition to Stop Gun Violence and Mayors to Stop Illegal Guns.

 And, as Obama mentioned, community organizers could play an important role in this effort, like those who belong to the PICO National Network which has already been active on this issue, and others.